 The Best Acropolis Tours from the Cruise Port

-This tour has perfect reviews and is only of 3 hours duration.
+This tour has perfect reviews and is only 3 hours duration.
 Entrance fees are not included.

-There is free time in the Plaka in this tour.
+- There is free time in the Plaka on this tour.